Menu

 At U12, the main goal is not systems or standings, but building fundamentals that remain reliable as the game speeds up.

-Parents should evaluate progress by repeatable basics (stops, transitions, crossovers, receiving in stride, passing, positioning), not by occasional goals.
+Evaluate progress by repeatable basics (stops, transitions, crossovers, receiving in stride, passing, positioning), not by occasional goals.

 U14Ages 12-13